Wednesday, February 19, 2025

 Such as?

-Well, I wrote that you fulfilled a prophecy in the biblical story of the Tower of Babel [see The Babel of Trump Tower below].
+Well, I wrote that you fulfill a prophecy in the biblical story of the Tower of Babel [see The Babel of Trump Tower below].

 Yeah?
 That's when God got angry and made it so everyone speaks different languages?